GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/atomic-properties.md

 #### Parameters

-  - changes: a block with changes.
+  - `changes`: a block with changes.
 It should return a new value.

 ### `callAsFunction(_:)`